 In the next round, at Detroit double-header event, Pigot moved to Ed Carpenter Racing's #20 Chevrolet, staying with the team until the end of the season.
 Pigot participated in seven road course and street circuit races with #20 car, finishing best in the 7th place at Mid-Ohio Sports Car Course.
 After ten races in his debuting IndyCar Series season, Pigot was 21st in the points.

 For the 2017 IndyCar season, Pigot signed for Ed Carpenter Racing.
-He will share the #20 car with team owner Ed Carpenter, who will driver at ovals while Pigot will driver at road courses and street circuits.
+He was sharing the #20 car with team owner Ed Carpenter, who raced at ovals while Pigot contested at road courses and street circuits.
 He scored three top 10 results to finish 20th in the final standings.
 At Indianapolis 500, he was driving for Juncos Racing, finishing 18th.

 Endurance races with Mazda prototypes

 Besides racing with open-wheel cars, Spencer Pigot had some experience in the sports car races.
 In January 2016, he debuted at Rolex 24 at Daytona with Mazda Motorsports, driving the #55 Mazda Prototype in DP class.
 He was sharing a car with Tristan Nunez and Jonathan Bomarito, not finishing the race.
 Pigot returned into the cockpit of #55 car three more times, at Sebring, Watkins Glen and Petit Le Mans.
 His best result was 6th place at Sebring 12h.

 In 2017, Pigot returned to Daytona, driving all-new Mazda DPi prototype, again together with Bomarito and Nunez.
 They recorded one more DNF.
 Later in the season, he scored first IMSA podium with third place at Watkins Glen 6 Hours.
 In 2018 IMSA Championship season, he recorded four starts in a Mazda prototype, reaching a podium at Petit Le Mans (3rd place).